GEMeX-RMCoT: An Enhanced Med-VQA Dataset for Region-Aware Multimodal Chain-of-Thought Reasoning: Introduction

-A recent work GEMeX~\cite{liu2024gemex} introduced a new dataset in which each VQA triplet is paired with a textual reason and a corresponding visual region as an explanation, bridging this gap to some extent.
+Recently, GEMeX~\cite{liu2024gemex} introduced a new dataset where each VQA triplet is paired with a textual reason and a corresponding visual region as an explanation, bridging this gap to some extent.
 However, the textual and visual prompts are independent and lack coherence.
 Moreover, the textual reason merely serves as an explanation of the answer rather than providing guidance on how to solve the question based on the image.
-Therefore, based on GEMeX, we propose a new dataset \textbf{GEMeX-ThinkVG} that enhances interpretability in Medical VQA through introducing a \textbf{Think}ing with \textbf{V}isual \textbf{G}rounding mechanism, as shown in Figure~\ref{fig:motivation}.
-Different from the traditional chain-of-thought reasoning~\cite{zhang2023multimodal} and recent approaches~\cite{pan2025medvlm,lai2025med} that rely solely on reinforcement learning to incentivize the thinking process for solving multimodal tasks, our ThinkVG explicitly decomposes the answer generation process into a sequence of intermediate steps, along with grounding corresponding visual evidence within the medical image.
-By linking reasoning steps to spatially localized regions, we offer clinicians a fine-grained explanation of how the model arrives at its conclusions.
+Therefore, based on it, we propose a new dataset \textbf{GEMeX-RMCoT} that enhances interpretability through introducing a \textbf{R}egion-Aware \textbf{M}ultimodal \textbf{C}hain-\textbf{o}f-\textbf{T}hought reasoning mechanism, as shown in Figure~\ref{fig:motivation}.
+Different from the traditional CoT~\cite{zhang2023multimodal} and recent approaches~\cite{pan2025medvlm,lai2025med} that rely solely on reinforcement learning to incentivize the thinking process, our RMCoT explicitly decomposes answer generation into intermediate steps, along with grounding corresponding visual evidence within the medical image.
+By linking reasoning steps to spatially localized regions~\cite{su2025thinking}, we offer clinicians and patients a fine-grained explanation of how the model arrives at its conclusions.

-While leveraging the GEMeX-ThinkVG dataset for Medical VQA enables the modeling of explicit thinking, our empirical findings indicate that supervised fine-tuning (SFT) alone is insufficient to fully unleash the reasoning capabilities of the large vision language models (LVLMs).
-To address this, we adopt a reinforcement learning (RL) framework for post-training that builds upon the SFT-tuned model.
+While the GEMeX-RMCoT dataset enables the modeling of explicit thinking, our empirical findings indicate supervised fine-tuning (SFT) alone is insufficient to fully unleash the reasoning capabilities of the large vision language models (LVLMs).
+To address this, we employ reinforcement learning for post-training that builds upon the SFT-tuned model.
 It introduces a novel verifiable reward mechanism to incentivize alignment between the reasoning trajectory and relevant visual and textual cues, thereby enhancing both the accuracy of intermediate thinking steps and final answer generation.
-In contrast to existing methods that require large-scale datasets, our approach is data-efficient, achieving comparable performance using only one-eighth of the full training data.
+In contrast to existing methods requiring large-scale datasets, our approach is data-efficient, achieving comparable performance using only one-eighth of the full training data.